-The education level of Spokane Valley citizens is a little higher than the average for US cities and towns: 21.42% of adults in Spokane Valley have at least a bachelor's degree.
+The citizens of Spokane Valley are slightly better educated than the national average of 21.84% for all cities and towns, with 21.42% of adults in Spokane Valley having a bachelor's degree or advanced degree.

 The per capita income in Spokane Valley in 2010 was $23,962, which is middle income relative to Washington and the nation.
 This equates to an annual income of $95,848 for a family of four.
 However, Spokane Valley contains both very wealthy and poor people as well.

 Spokane Valley is a somewhat ethnically-diverse city.
 The people who call Spokane Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spokane Valley residents report their race to be White, followed by Asian.
 Important ancestries of people in Spokane Valley include Irish, English, Norwegian, and Italian.

 The most common language spoken in Spokane Valley is English.
 Other important languages spoken here include Spanish and Russian.